valdisiljuconoks/optimizely-advanced-contentarea/README.md

 </div>
 ```

-EPiServer gives you an option to skip wrapper element generation - resulting only in set of blocks added to the content area.
+Optimizely gives you an option to skip wrapper element generation - resulting only in set of blocks added to the content area.

 ```
 @Html.PropertyFor(m => m.PageHeaderArea, new { HasContainer = false })